 Scarf-draped necklines — an emerging silhouette from the SS26 runway that is working its way into occasion wear.
 A draped scarf detail at the neckline on an otherwise clean dress adds elegance without formality.

-Wedding Guest Dress Colors for Summer 2026 — What Works, What Doesn't
+2026 Wedding Guest Dress Color Trends — What Works, What Doesn't

 Color is where most wedding guests go wrong — either playing it too safe (the same blush midi every woman at every wedding has worn for the last four years) or overcorrecting into something too bold for the setting.